 Gilbert and Sullivan are the undisputed masters of comic operetta and the proud parents of the modern musical.
 That their works are more in demand today than when they were created over a century ago is ample proof of their lasting brilliance.
-When Frederic, the hero of The Pirates of Penzance, was but a boy, his father instructed his nurse to have him apprenticed as a pilot.
+When Frederic, the hero of THE PIRATES OF PENZANCE, was but a boy, his father instructed his nurse to have him apprentice as a pilot.
 She thought he said 'pirate' and thus the zany troubles began.

 This "New Version of GILBERT AND SULLIVAN'S THE PIRATES OF PENZANCE" Libretto by W.S Gilbert, Music by Arthur Sullivan, was developed on Broadway by the New York Shakespeare Festival, Joseph Papp, Producer.
 It was Directed by Wilford Leach, with Musical Adaptation by William Elliot and Choreography by Graciela Daniele.

 PIRATES OF PENZANCE is presented through special arrangement with Music Theatre International (MTI).
 All authorized performance materials are also supplied by MTI. www.MTIShows.com